 - The day to day management of all aspects of the school, this includes the support for children with SEND. - He will give responsibility to the SENCO and class teachers but is still responsible for ensuring that your child's needs are met. - He must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

 If you are still not happy you can speak to the SEND Academy committee representative.
-The SEND representative is Mrs S. Gill.
+The SEND representative is Mrs 5.
+Gill.
+She can be contacted through the school office.